madilynsimons/madilynsimons.github.io/pages/pages-root-folder/index.md

 homepage: true
 ---
 <div>
-  <h2>Welcome!</h2>
+  <h1>Welcome!</h1>
   <p> At King Wong, our goal is to introduce a new style of Chinese food.
 We make sure that your meal will not only taste great, but will also be good for your health.
-We use only the finest ingredients, and the freshest seafood and vegetables that each season has to offer.So, try to be a little adventurous.
+We use only the finest ingredients, and the freshest seafood and vegetables that each season has to offer.
+So, try to be a little adventurous.
 If you would like us to prepare something special, please ask, we will be happy to oblige.
 Enjoy your dining experience with us.</p>
   <h5>Thank you!</h5>
 </div>